opendatalabcz/traffic-surveys-automation/README.md

 ## Download models

-The common prerequirement is to download the pre-trained deep learning models for object detection.
+The common pre-requirement is to download the pre-trained deep learning models for object detection.
 How we created these checkpoints is described in section _Exporting models_ below.
 The models have to be downloaded and stored in the `MODELS_PATH`.